A graph with many lines, where the x axis is Games and the y axis is Elo rating

 Whenever people come up with a terrible app idea, a very common thing standing in the way was you’d need the computer to somehow make sense of a very fuzzy human concept, something people have a hard time recognizing1.
 There’s a lot to be said for a wide range of machine learning methods that have made these fuzzy concepts more tangible, but I do think LLMs take the cake.
 I don’t think it’s a coincidence that multi modal models (MMMs?) commonly use LLMs at their core and then attach vision or speech recognition or generation components.

 It will take years to fully work out how useful this is, where LLMs will plateau in their reasoning and capability, how much we can optimize them and so on.
 Will they go the way of the plane, big, expensive, built by one of two companies and where you rent a seat and get where you want to go.
 Or will they be more like cars, small, personalizable, affordable, ubiquitous.
 Perhaps both, who knows.
-Anyways, if all those past app ideas were held back by an understanding of the fuzzy and abstract, I’d better back that idea up and build something I thought could only be done with the fuzzy and the abstract.
+Anyways, if all those past app ideas were held back by an understanding of the fuzzy and abstract, I’d better test that idea and build something I thought could only be done with the fuzzy and the abstract.

 What’s the most dystopian thing I can imagine What’s something that’s hard and relies heavily on disparate abstract ideas?